Glenn-v-W/nlp-ue4/README.md

 ### Entities

 Make your way to \Content\Entities
-In this folder, you can put as many entities as you wish.
+In this folder, you can have as many entities as you wish.
 Each type of entity must be a .csv file, and the name of the file will be the type of the entity.

 The .csv file must have the following structure: